Joey Logano: 2014: Breakout season

-At Dover, Logano would finish fourth, making him the only driver to finish Top 5 in all three races of the contender round.
+At Dover, Logano would finish fourth, making him the only driver to finish top-five in all three races of the contender round.
 He would finish the round second in points.

 Logano started the Contender Round by winning at Kansas.
 This gave him the lead in the point standings for the first time in his career.
 With the win, he was the first driver to advance to the Eliminator Round in the Chase for the Sprint Cup.
 Logano followed this up with a fourth-place finish at Charlotte.
-This was his fifth straight top-five finish, making him the first driver to start the Chase with five straight Top 5 finishes, beating the previous record of four set by Juan Pablo Montoya in 2009.
+This was his fifth straight top-five finish, making him the first driver to start the Chase with five straight top-five finishes, beating the previous record of four set by Juan Pablo Montoya in 2009.

-At Talladega, Logano finished 11th after helping Keselowski get to the front on the final restart.
+At Talladega, Logano finished eleventh after helping Keselowski get to the front on the final restart.
 Keselowski required a win to advance to the next round of the Chase and was able to achieve that in part thanks to Logano.

 Logano entered the Eliminator Round as the points leader, beginning with a fifth-place finish at Martinsville.
-At Texas, he fought back from pit road tire issues that led to a spin-out and finished 12th.
+At Texas, he fought back from pit road tire issues that led to a spin-out and finished twelfth.
 Going into the final race of the Eliminator round, Logano was tied for first in points with a 13-point advantage over the final transfer spot.
 He would finish sixth at Phoenix, easily advancing to the Championship round alongside Denny Hamlin, Ryan Newman, and Kevin Harvick.

 In the final round, he ended up finishing last of the final four drivers.
 The result was affected by some mistakes made by his pit crew, relegating him to a 16th-place finish.

 Logano and his teammate Keselowski were both dominant in the new knockout-style qualifying in 2014.
-Logano had one pole, eight Top 2 starts, and started in the Top 10 in 26 of 36 races.
+Logano had one pole, eight top-two starts, and started in the top-ten in 26 of 36 races.
 He missed the final round of qualifying in only five of the 36 races, a series best.
 Logano was consistently near the top of most major statistical categories in 2014 including; laps led, average start, average finish, and average driver rating.
 He was one of only seven drivers that won multiple races in 2014 (the others being Keselowski, Jimmie Johnson, Jeff Gordon, Dale Earnhardt Jr., series champion Kevin Harvick, and Carl Edwards).